jackyzha0/jackyzha0.github.io/content/thoughts/taste.md

 - pattern
 ---

+> That’s all life is really—a giant sequence of decisions.
+Life is the expression of taste

 ![[thoughts/images/developing taste.png]]

 Taste is built over time through repeated applications.
 It requires intention, focus, and care.
 Taste is a commitment to a state of [[thoughts/attention|attention]].
 It’s a process of peeling back layer after layer, turning over rock after rock.
+It is the manifestation of [[thoughts/self-confidence]] in what we find beautiful.

 Curiosity and an inherent observatory nature toward the world serve as constant opportunities to test your taste.
 The process of cultivating taste is a lot like the writing and editing process.
 George Saunders on the revision process: